ga-wdi-boston/rails-api-single/README.md

 -   Lets start our server! type: `rails server`, some people may have this aliased as as `rails s` or `rails serve`
 -   Now navigate to `localhost:3000/users` (empty brackets is a good sign)
--   Lets actually see some data, by seeding our `db/seeds.rb` file.
-Copy and paste the following, feel free to make stylistic edits.
+-   Lets actually see some data, by seeding our `db/example.rb` file.

 ```ruby
 u1 = User.create(email: 'TomBrady@patriots.com', password: 'passking')